“Yakisoba Pan” made from Instant Noodle and Hot Dog Bun

-Yakisoba, together with Ramen, Udon and Soba, is one of the noodle dishes most commonly eaten in Japan throughout the year.
+Yakisoba, together with Ramen, Udon, and Soba, is one of the noodle dishes that are most commonly eaten in Japan throughout the year.

-Unlike Ramen, Yakisoba is a noodle dish with no broth, which is made by stir-frying steamed wheat noodles with meat and vegetables, and seasoned typically with Japanese-style Worcester sauce.
+Unlike Ramen, Yakisoba is a broth-less dish made by stir-frying steamed wheat noodles with pork belly and vegetables and seasoned mainly with Japanese Worcester sauce.

-If you are interested in Yakisoba Pan and want to try it, but have never made Yakisoba noodles before, there is a recommended way to easily enjoy it: Prepare instant Yakisoba noodles, cook it, and combine with hot dog buns.
+If you are interested in Yakisoba Pan and somehow want to try it, but haven’t made Yakisoba noodles before, there is a recommended way to effortlessly enjoy it.
+A very simple way; Prepare instant Yakisoba noodles, cook it, and combine with hot dog buns.

-Today, I actually did that, so let me share the making process this time.
+Today, I actually did that, so here let me share the making process with photos.

-All you need to prepare for Yakisoba Pan are hot dog buns and instant Yakisoba you prefer.
-This time, I prepared the Myojo Ippeichan Yomise no Yakisoba instant noodle (Amazon.com) featuring its addicting spicy mayonnaise.
+All you need to prepare for this Yakisoba Pan recipe are hot dog buns and instant Yakisoba you prefer.
+This time, I prepared the Myojo Ippeichan Yomise no Yakisoba instant noodle featuring its addicting spicy mayonnaise.

-For those who want to make Yakisoba Pan with other instant Yakisoba, this article on how to cook instant Yakisoba will help.
+For people who want to make Yakisoba Pan using other instant Yakisoba, this article on how to cook instant Yakisoba will help.
 Now, here is the cooking instructions.

 |2||Take all the packets out from the container|